 When it comes to software development in general, we have evolved a lot in terms of processes.
 We started with the waterfall model of software development, where the requirements were fixed before any code was written.
 We then moved on to more flexible models - iterative, agile, scrum, and so on.
 This flexibility is essential for building solutions that keep evolving as per the needs.
-Things change, situations change, and with them, the problems change too.
+Things change, situations change, and with them, the requirements change too.
 With changing needs, the solutions must change as well.

 Blockchain solutions based on existing platforms, I think, take us back to the waterfall model days.
 The effort required to make small changes to the decentralized business logic is just too much to keep the solution evolving.

 Complex Upgrade and Maintenance Process

 Let’s take an example.
 Let’s say we have a supply chain blockchain solution running in production.
 The solution has several blockchain nodes with decentralized business logic in smart contracts connected to ERP systems using oracles.

 Now let’s say a new partner needs to join the network.
 If this blockchain is built using any of the existing platforms (Ethereum, Hyperledger Fabric, etc.), the change process would require at least the following steps:

 - Update the logic of smart contracts with new rules to accommodate the needs of the new partner.

 - Create a new oracle/service for the new partner.

 - Changes to data schema (to integrate the new external system).